Mary Johnson (writer)

 Mary Johnson is a writer and director of A Room of Her Own Foundation.
 She worked and served with the Missionaries of Charity, the order of nuns founded by Mother Teresa, for twenty years before leaving the order.
 She is now a writer and a public speaker and a supporter of women's rights in the arts.
 She received her bachelor's degree in English from Lamar University and her MFA in creative writing from Goddard College.

 Family and early life

 Johnson was born in Ann Arbor, Michigan, in 1958.
 The family moved to Beaumont, Texas when Johnson was 12.
 By this time, she was the eldest of seven children.
-In high school, Johnson was an accomplished member of the debate team and was voted "most likely to succeed" by her classmates.
+In high school, Johnson was a member of the debate team and was voted "most likely to succeed" by her classmates.

 Mother Teresa

 In 1977, Johnson saw a picture of Mother Teresa on the cover of Time magazine.
 After reading the article she felt a call to join the Missionaries of Charity in their work on behalf of the poorest of the poor.
 At the age of 19, Johnson moved to the South Bronx in order to join the novitiate as an aspirant.
 In 1980, she committed herself to a life of chastity, poverty, obedience, and service to the poorest of the poor, taking final vows in 1986.
 While with the order, Johnson, or Sister Donata ("Freely Given") as she elected to be called by her sisters, studied theology at Regina Mundi at the Gregorian University in Rome, receiving a diploma in religious studies.
 While serving at the novitiate in Tor Fiscale in Rome, Johnson was assigned the confidential task of editing and revising the Constitutions, the governing documents of the Missionaries of Charity.
 For six years, Mother appointed her to serve in overseeing the formation of sisters preparing for vows.
 After falling in love with a sister and then later a priest, Johnson broke her vows and left the order in 1997.